franik7/ec2-remediation-system/README.md

 📸 Architecture Diagram ![Architecture Diagram](Diagram.png)

-Flow of events:
+## Flow of Events

+1. EC2 Instance status changes to OFF (simulated).
-1. AWS Integration Server updates ServiceNow EC2 Instance table.
+2. AWS Integration Server detects the change and updates the ServiceNow Custom EC2 Instance table.
-2. Flow triggers when status = OFF.
+3. A Flow Trigger fires when the EC2 Instance status = OFF.

-3. AI Search retrieves KB article.
-4. Slack webhook sends alert with KB link.
+### Remediation Flow
+4. AI Search queries the Knowledge Base for remediation instructions.
+5. Slack Notification is sent via webhook with:
+   - an alert of the problem, and
+   - a direct link to the KB article.
+6. The Engineer reviews the KB and identifies the remediation procedure.
-5. Engineer clicks remediation UI Action.
+7. The Engineer opens the EC2 Instance record and clicks the Remediation UI Action.
-6. Script Include executes REST call.
+8. The Script Include executes the REST call to remediate the instance.
-7. Remediation Log updated.
+9. The Remediation Log Table is updated with log details of the action.
+10. The EC2 Instance status is refreshed in ServiceNow to capture the latest state.
-8. Instance status returns to ON.
+11. The EC2 Instance status returns to ON, confirming successful remediation.

+### Incident Table Flow
+12. A record is created in the EC2 Monitoring Incidents table when the status changes to OFF, and an SLA timer (30 seconds for testing) starts.
+13. If, after the SLA wait, the EC2 Instance status = ON:
+    - The incident is automatically updated to Complete/Resolved, and
+    - A Slack Notification is sent: "The issue has been remediated."
+14. If, after the SLA wait, the EC2 Instance status = OFF:
+    - The incident remains Open for manual follow-up, and
+    - No "remediated" Slack message is sent.

 ---